 Any unjustified absences from lessons or games (truancy) will be dealt with appropriately on an individual basis.
+It is the responsibility of the individual Head of House or subject teacher to follow up unjustified absences and sanction accordingly.

 Departmental/subject based issues